A Brief History

 If you would like for your children to later be recognizable by just their first name, you had better name them something distinctive.
 If you hear “Thurgood,” you almost certainly will think of Thurgood Marshall, the first African American Supreme Court justice.
 The name Elvis automatically evokes the image of the “King of Rock and Roll.”
 Picking “Kobe” might have seemed risky at the time, but it later worked out pretty good for Mr. Bryant, and just say “Lebron,” and everyone knows that you are talking about “King James” of basketball.

-What names would you have hated to have been given?
+Question for students (and subscribers): What names would you have hated to have been given?
 Or, what interesting names did you give your kids?
-Please share them with us.
+Please share them with us in the comments section below this article.

 Your readership is much appreciated!